spiral/docs/basics/quick-start.md

 }
 ```

-> You can reuse the transaction after `run` method.
+> You can reuse the transaction after the `run` method.

 ### Prototyping
 One of the most powerful capabilities of the framework is [Prototyping](/basics/prototype.md).
-Declare the shortcut `postService` which points to `PostService`
+Declare the shortcut `postService`, which points to `PostService` using annotation.
-using annotation.

 ```php
 namespace App\Service;